NeuroRoboticTech/DynamixShield/libraries/CommanderSS/README.md

 # CommanderSS
-This is a modification of the Commander library for the Arbotix Commander that is available here: https://github.com/Interbotix/arbotix/tree/master/libraries/Commander.
+This is a modification of the Commander library for the Arbotix repository that is available here: https://github.com/Interbotix/arbotix/tree/master/libraries/Commander.
 I have modified it into two versions.
 This one for Hardware Serial and another for Software serial.
 This one allows you to pass in any software serial connection for the communications.